 Laura Ingalls Wilder - Awarded to a writer who has made a lasting impact on the genre of children's literature.

 Newbery Medal - Honors the author who contributed the most "distinguished" work in children's literature from the previous year.

 Pura Belpre - An award given to a Latino or Latina writer and illustrator whose work portrays or celebrates the Latino experience.

 Of course, publishers and literacy organizations are great sources of current information on children's literature.
 You can access their lists and journals online for free or subscribe for a small fee.
 The following are excellent sources.

 Do you have a Goodreads account?
 I absolutely love the site.
 It allows you to keep track of books you've read and want to read, create custom bookshelves (categories) and share on your blog or website, interact with other readers, and read book reviews.
 And it's free to join.

 After you create an account, search for people you know and authors you love to either "friend" or "follow."
 Donalyn Miller has an account and is fabulous to follow!
 She has bookshelves filled with books recommended by the Nerdy Bookclub for the past several years.

-5. Pinterest.
 Pinterest is a great resource for literature in the form of book lists.
 Who doesn't love a great list?
 There are several bloggers who do nothing but research and create book lists for all sorts of topics.
 I love collecting these so much that I've created an entire Pinterest board for just book lists.
 You can find it and several other reading related boards below.